hemantksingh/messup-learn/fundamentals/platform/DevOps and Delivery.md

 * Servers or Compute services in cloud
 * Networking

-OS installation abd patches, CPU and memory config, associated disks and network setup are infrastructure provisioning tasks that tools like *Terraform and Cloudformation* can provide.
+OS installation and patches, CPU and memory config, associated disks and network setup are infrastructure provisioning tasks that tools like *Terraform, OpenTofu, CloudFormation, AWS CDK, Bicep and Pulumi* can provide.

 ### Configuration Management

-Installing application runtimes, copying and modifying files or setting environment variables are examples of configurations tasks that are implemented using configuration management (CM) tools. *Chef, Ansible, Puppet and SaltStack* are popular, open-source examples of such tools.
+Installing application runtimes, copying and modifying files or setting environment variables are examples of configurations tasks that are implemented using configuration management (CM) tools. *Chef, Ansible, Puppet and SaltStack* are popular examples of such tools.
+Ansible is open source; Chef, Puppet and SaltStack are source-available or ship as commercial builds, so check the licence before assuming open source.

 Using CM tools to provision infrastructure for a few environments and regions is simple enough.
 But using CM tools to provision multiple environments in different regions with different accounts can lead to complex code that is unmaintainable and hard to extend.
 Therefore keeping [configuration management separate from provisioning](https://www.thoughtworks.com/insights/blog/why-configuration-management-and-provisioning-are-different) helps in separation of concerns.

-***Chef*** and ***Puppet*** are configuration management tools.
-They work by describing the state that a system should be in, and they take steps to ensure systems are in that state.
-For example, imagine you were managing 30 web servers.
-Rather than using remote desktop to configure them all, installing Windows components, enabling features, and so on, you could use Puppet or Chef to specify:

-* All web servers should have IIS configured with the Windows Authentication module enabled
-* MSMQ should be installed and running
-* A folder at C:\Logs should exist and be writable by a given user account

-Release automation tools like ***Octopus Deploy*** for deploying .NET apps across multiple environments, by contrast don't work on "desired state"; rather, it is an orchestration tool that runs steps in a very specific order.
-Octopus is ideal for Blue Green deployments that look like this:

-* Redirect load balancer to a "down for maintenance" site
-* Remove web servers from load balancer
-* Stop application servers
-* Backup and upgrade the database
-* Start application servers
-* Add web servers back to load balancer

-Octopus can also use PowerShell to perform your infrastructure provisioning and configuration management tasks, but for infrastructure automation and provisioning of new systems, using Puppet, if you already have the skills, would make a better choice: the workflows are much more designed for that.
-Use Puppet to provision the infrastructure and ensure everything is ready (automation that system administrators might need), and use Octopus for the continuous delivery of your applications on top of those systems.
+Configuration management tools (Chef, Puppet, Ansible) describe the desired state of a machine and converge it to that state on every run.
+Deployment orchestration tools (Octopus Deploy, Spinnaker, Argo CD) instead run an ordered sequence of steps to move an application version through environments.
+Use the first to make servers ready, the second to deliver applications onto them.

+A blue/green deployment keeps two identical production environments.
+Deploy the new version to the idle one, test it there, then switch traffic to it at the load balancer or DNS.
+Keep the old environment running until you are sure, because switching back is the rollback.

 ## Separate deployment from release